OLSAS – Osgoode Hall Law School (York University)

 1012 Ignat Kaneff Bldg

 Toronto ON M3J 1P3

 For More Information

-To arrange an on-campus visit with a student ambassador or an advising appointment, contact the Recruitment Office.
+To connect with a student ambassador or arrange an advising appointment, email the Student Recruitment Coordinator.